29 Camping Sites Near Bangalore for a Perfect Weekend Getaway!

-This is a famous and popular hangout place with friends over the weekend.
+This is a famous and popular camping site near Bangalore to chill and hangout with friends over the weekend.
 Paintball, rope course, and water sports like kayaking, canoeing, swimming, and raft building are some of the things to try.
 This one will surely be a memorable outing.
 The weather is unpredictable and the mornings are usually cold therefore always carry a light jacket or a cardigan.

 "Bananthi" refers to a mother who is nursing a newborn, and "mari" means the violent goddesses.
-It is located at a distance of around 62 kilometres away from Bangalore.
-It is the most unusual trekking and camping place near Bangalore.
-Located in the middle of Konanadoddi and Kuthnahalli, it is a little paradise on earth.
+This captivating place is located at a distance of around 62 kilometres away from Bangalore.
+It is the most unusual trekking and camping site near Bangalore.
+Located in the middle of Konanadoddi and Kuthnahalli, Bananthi Betta is a little paradise on earth.
 The place is full of activities like trekking, boating, treasure hunt, and rappelling.
 One must carry a rain jacket and enough water bottles.

-Another place for tourists and bird watchers is the Doddamakali.
+Another camping site near Bangalore for the nature lovers and bird watchers is the Doddamakali.
 Coracle rides in Cauvery along with fishing, kayaking and rock climbing are some of the adventures sports here.
 More isolated the place more is the fun.
 Such places are opportunities to create memories which will last a lifetime.
-There is no electricity at Doddamakali camp hence solar lamps are provided.
+There is no electricity at Doddamakali camp, hence solar lamps are provided.

 Distance: 115 Kms from Bangalore